Group Visit FAQs

 Our School Programs page has program descriptions and fee information.
 All education programs are 45 minutes in duration.
 If booking multiple slots of the same program on the same day, we schedule each program for an hour to reflect a 45 minute program and the 15 minutes required between programs to clean up and re-set material.
 If booking different programs on the same day, one hour is scheduled between different themed programs for switch over.
 If you have any questions about our school programs, please contact Public Education at 785.864.4173.

 Several school programs are suitable for high school.
 They include Quarks: Ups, Downs and the Universe, Cartoon Guide to Energy, Rock Clocks, DNA Discovery, Dinosaur Discovery and Walking with Dinosaurs.
-Visit the education page for more information or call Public Education at 785.864.4173.
+Visit the Schools page for more information or call Public Education at 785.864.4173.

 What do school programs cost?

 Gallery activities are $60 per program, and hands-on workshops are $5 per student.
 For workshops, one adult chaperone (including teachers) is free for every five students (paraprofessionals are free and are not included in this count).
 Please note: no additional adults or siblings are allowed in the program area.